chichiwang/notes/paradigms/overview/README.md

   * Usage of discrete time greatly simplifies programming for reactive systems
     * Output events from one subcomponent are instantaneously available as input events in other subcomponents
   * **Languages Using This Paradigm**: [Esterel](https://en.wikipedia.org/wiki/Esterel), [Lustre](https://en.wikipedia.org/wiki/Lustre_(programming_language)), [SIGNAL](https://en.wikipedia.org/wiki/SIGNAL_(programming_language))

+### Declarative Concurrency
+*Declarative concurrency* is the simplest form of deterministic concurrency.
+It has the main advantage of functional programming, [confluence](https://en.wikipedia.org/wiki/Confluence_(abstract_rewriting)), in a concurrent model: all evauluation orders give the same result (it has no race conditions).

+*Declarative concurrency* adds two concepts to the functional paradigm: *threads* and *dataflow variables*.

+A *thread* defines a sequence of instructions, independent from other threads.

+A *dataflow variable*:
+* Is a single-assignment variable used for synchronization
+* Can pause the current thread and await a value assignment

 ---
 WIP - Incomplete notes